 Birth of the brilliant South African batsman Dudley Nourse, who used all the power generated by his massive forearms to crunch bowlers into submission off the back foot.
-He played 35 Tests between 1935 and 1951, averaging 53 (this in a side which won only two of those Tests).
-His finest hour came at Trent Bridge in 1951, when, aged 40, he defied the pain from a pinned broken thumb to grind out 208 in almost 10 hours.
+He played 35 Tests between 1935 and 1951, averaging 53 (this in a side that won only two of those Tests).
+His finest hour came at Trent Bridge in 1951, when, aged 40, he defied the pain from a pinned broken thumb to grind out 208 in almost ten hours.
 It was worth it, though - his innings set South Africa up for their first Test win for 16 years.
-He was the son of Old Dave Nourse, who played 45 consecutive Tests for South Africa at the start of the 20th century.
+He was the son of Dave Nourse, who played 45 consecutive Tests for South Africa at the start of the 20th century.
 Dudley died in Durban in 1981.

-Narendra Hirwani, playing his first Test for almost five years, ripped through New Zealand with 6 for 59 in Cuttack, but with monsoon rains allowing only 11 hours' play the match ended in a draw.
-As it petered out, Roger Twose finally got a bat in his 10th day of Test cricket.
+Narendra Hirwani, playing his first Test for almost five years, ripped through New Zealand with 6 for 59 in Cuttack, but with monsoon rains allowing only 11 hours' play, the match ended in a draw.
+As it petered out, Roger Twose finally got a bat on his tenth day of Test cricket.
 And he treated his innings as if it was his last, enduring 204 minutes and 170 balls for 36.

 A duff pitch in Peshawar precipitated a batting masterclass from Javed Miandad as Pakistan beat New Zealand by 46 runs in the first one-dayer.
 In a rain-reduced 39-overs game, where only one other batsman passed 29, Miandad made 80 not out.
 Pakistan's other match-winner was the unheralded seamer Zakir Khan, who scythed through the top order with 4 for 19 on his debut.
 It was a false dawn, though - Zakir managed only 12 wickets in a further 16 ODIs.